JorickPepin/NBA_player_records/README.md

 # Wikipedia-help

+**In progress: retrieving content from a user interface rather than from text files.**

+---

 This program is a help to make **NBA players maintenance** easier on the **French Wikipedia**.

 It enables to get the **career bests** and the **number of double-double/triple-double** of an NBA player in a **text file**.
 The result of the retrieval is formatted to only have to paste it on the encyclopedia.